 What are the steps of a root canal?

 As soon as you come in for your root canal Dr. Zand will use anesthesia to ensure you don’t feel any pain.
 If you have a fear of the dentist talk to him about sedation dentistry.
 He will start by creating a small hole on the crown of your tooth that goes to the pulp chamber.
 A file will be used to clear the infection and pulp.
 The pulp chamber will then be irrigated to make sure it’s cleared out, then fill it with gutta percha, which prevents future infections.
 Finally, the tooth will be reconstructed using a crown or filling.

 Root canal therapy has several benefits.
 First and more importantly, it allows you to keep your tooth and not have to worry about either being toothless or filling a space with a prosthetic, like a dental implant.
 RCT also helps to relieve pain caused by infection and prevent infection from spreading to other teeth or surrounding tissues or bone.

 Recovery from RCT is pretty quick and takes about a week.
 Oftentimes you can shorten the time required to heal by chewing on the opposite side of your mouth, eating soft foods, and avoiding foods that are too hot or cold.
 While you might experience slight pain while healing.
 Dr. Zand will advise you on the best pain relief method for you.

 Patients who believe a root canal might be the best option to treat their traumatic tooth injury should contact us.
-Dr. Zand is proud to call himself an expert in root canal therapy and is committed to making the procedure as comfortable and effective as possible so you can start enjoying your life and stop thinking about that persistent toothache.
+Dr. Zand is proud to call himself an expert in root canal therapy in Washington DC and is committed to making the procedure as comfortable and effective as possible so you can start enjoying your life and stop thinking about that persistent toothache.